“Pen Pineapple Apple Pen”: The best viral music videos ever

-Serving hipster parents across the globe, a woman named Dr. Jean released this bizarre music video in which she encourages kids to sing and dance about a goddamn avocado.
+Serving hipster parents across the globe, a woman named Dr. Jean released this bizarre music video in which she encourages kids to sing and dance about a damn avocado.
 It’s strange, funny, and kinda unsettling.

 “Here It Goes Again”

-This is the video that kickstarted OK Go’s turn as the greatest music video creators of all time, and sees them performing a meticulously practised treadmill dance.
+This is the video that kickstarted OK Go’s turn as the greatest music video creators of all time, and sees them performing a meticulously practiced treadmill dance.
 So much a success was this video and the ones that followed, the band has arguably become more famous for their videos than for their music itself – not that we’re complaining.
 For more incredible visuals, check out “Upside Down & Inside Out” and “This Too Shall Pass”.

 He’s climbing in your window